justincbagley/piranha/README.md

 ## License

 All code within the PIrANHA repository is available "AS IS" under a generous GNU license.
-See the [LICENSE.txt](LICENSE.txt) file for more information.
+See the [LICENSE](LICENSE) file for more information.

 ## Citation